Decoding algorithms for surface codes: Decoders for surface codes

 The NN decoder in \cite{neural} proved to be an efficient method for decoding small distance, $d\in\{3,5,7\}$, rotated planar codes achieving similar performance as the MWPM decoder while maintaining a similar complexity.
 As a result of the interesting performance of this decoder, several studies discussing ML decoders for the rotated planar code have been proposed such as the deep neural network based decoder in \cite{NNdeep,compareNN} or the reinforcement learning based decoder in \cite{NNreinforce}.
 The deep neural network decoder proved a better threshold than MWPM at the cost of a higher complexity, while the reinforcement learning decoder proved an almost linear complexity at the cost of a worse code threshold \cite{compareNN}.
 Combinations of NN decoders with RG decoders have also been proposed \cite{NNRG}.
+Recently, NN decoding methods for surface codes that do not rely on an specific error model, i.e. that are purely based on hardware obtained data, have been proposed \cite{nnData1,nnData2}.
 Machine learning based decoding methods have also been proposed for other topological codes such as the toric code \cite{NNTC1,NNTC2,NNTC3,NNTC4,NNTC5,NNTC6,NNTC7,NNTC8,NNTC9}, the color code \cite{NNCC1} or the semionic code \cite{NNSM1}.
 Each of the proposed ML decoders for each of the codes provide either a faster decoding or a better threshold than other methods, showing the natural trade-off between accuracy and speed.

 Circuit level noise has also been considered for neural network decoders, i.e. faulty syndrome data arising from noisy gates and measurements \cite{neural,NNdeep,NNCC1,NNcham}.
 In a similar fashion as other decoders, dealing with noisy measurements requires approximately $d$ syndrome measurement rounds, implying that the runtime of the decoders increases.
 Importantly, NN decoder should be trained using this error model so that they can cope with it, i.e. training is specific to the noise model in consideration \cite{neural}.
 The performance of the NN decoder of \cite{neural} achieves the same performance as MWPM for this scenario.